ukparliament/weeknotes.data-search/2018/31/index.md

 Our Liz chatted to [Andy](https://twitter.com/mr_dudders) at the [ONS](https://www.ons.gov.uk/) about their process for deciding on features and improvements.
 Andy said it's not lead by any specific routine although they do regularly gather feedback and talk to users.
 Their negative feedback is almost always from users on the site, and not from those arriving externally.
 ONS use [Elastic Search](https://en.wikipedia.org/wiki/Elasticsearch) so are [more concerned with ranking content than we are](http://smethur.st/posts/176135866).
 They also monitor their top 100 terms and group terms to try to understand how to solve problems based on what they see people do.
 For the ONS, search isn't a a separate consideration from pages and journeys.
 Which is as it should be, says Michael.
 They have similar questions on domain specific language and sometimes feel they make decisions that are best for the business and not for users.
 Liz says it would be good to speak with their analyst.
 Plans were made for further chats.

+In other community related news, Dan's taken to wearing a [One Team Gov](https://twitter.com/OneTeamGov) lanyard.
+Michael remains unconvinced.
+Any association with [T-Men (let alone G-Men)](https://www.youtube.com/watch?v=Hwad0cqB3oQ) tends to undermine his sense of separation.

 ### One world, one web, one team

 Michael met with [Steve](https://twitter.com/steve_bromley) to chat about user research and Michael's [half coherent thoughts on the ecosystem, information flows and ripples of parliamentary users](https://twitter.com/fantasticlife/status/1009802788145188865).
 And how measuring and targeting individual user needs might not play well with this.
 Michael's been bending many ears on this recently, not least Anya, Robert and [Paul](https://twitter.com/psd).
 A blog post might be brewing.